Theodor Capidan: Origins and early career

 He was born into an Aromanian family in Prilep, a town that formed part of the Ottoman Empire's Manastir Vilayet and is now in North Macedonia.
 His parents were the tailor Teohari Capidan and his wife Eugenia Vreta.
 After attending primary school in his native town, he followed his elder brother Pericle, a future painter, in emigrating to the Romanian Old Kingdom.
 Slated to become a Romanian Orthodox priest, he studied at the central seminary in Bucharest, but decided he had a different vocation and left in order to pursue a teaching career.
-Capidan returned to Macedonia, where he was hired at the Romanian high school in Bitola and displayed talent in teaching Romanian and German.
+Capidan returned to Macedonia, where he was hired at the Romanian High School of Bitola and displayed talent in teaching Romanian and German.
 With the help of the Romanian consul, he obtained a scholarship that allowed him to study Romance philology at Leipzig University from 1904 to 1908.
 His professors included Karl Brugmann, Gustav Weigand, August Leskien, Eduard Sievers and Wilhelm Wundt.
 His thesis, awarded cum laude, dealt with Aromanian linguistics.
 While a student, Capidan published his first works on Aromanian dialectology and cultural history.
 After graduating and until 1909, he served as assistant at Weigand's Balkan Institute.
 In 1907, he met and began a lifelong friendship with Sextil Pușcariu, who, after putting him through a three-month trial period in Czernowitz, invited the student to help with his Romanian-language dictionary project.

 In 1909, he was named Romanian language professor at the Romanian Higher School of Commerce in Thessaloniki.
 The following year, he became director of an institution he transformed into an exemplary place of learning, preparing not just economists but also students with an aptitude for science and literature.
 Capidan was at the school until 1919, and used this period for research.
 He gathered dialectal, linguistic and folkloric material for future studies, undertook fieldwork and also used as subjects his students, Aromanians and Megleno-Romanians who came from throughout the Balkan peninsula.
 He wrote studies of linguistics and ethnography, and collaborated on Pușcariu's dictionary.
 In 1909, he penned a reply in French to those who questioned whether the Aromanian language is Romance in origin and character.
 Titled Réponse critique au Dictionnaire d'étymologie koutzovalaque de Constantin Nicolaïdi, it features both an argument based on science and a satirical flourish.
 This paved the way for other polemical writings in which he Aromanians' Romance character.